hlubenow/pyqueex/README.md

-### Pyqueex 0.7
+### Pyqueex 1.0

-Clone of an ancient arcade game in Pygame - not complete yet.
+Clone of an ancient arcade game in Pygame - presentable by now.

-Version 0.7 - Complete rewrite.

 License: GNU GPL, version 3.
+Except font data (see class "VGAFont").